 - Have driveway plan approved by the developer.

 - Submit Driveway Permit Application form, along with developer approved plot plan, to the Town Office or email to .

 - The Town will inspect the property and locate the cleanout and curb stop as soon as the permit and plot plan are submitted.
 The curb stop will be tested by town staff to ensure it's working properly.
 The cleanouts and curb stops must be located prior to any driveway work commencing.

 - Have driveway swale staked by an appropriate engineer.

-- Call for site inspection prior to installing rebar (once framing is complete).
-This is vital to allow town staff to inspect that the curb stop is set to elevation and the swale is appropriate for the natural drainage system.
+- Call for site inspection once framing is complete and prior to installing rebar.
+This is vital to allow town staff to inspect the curb stop and the swale/u-channel are set to the proper elevation.

 - Town staff will inform property owner or driveway contractor if there are any adjustments required, such as if the curb stop is bent or if it has been placed at an improper elevation (the curb stop must be 3" from finished grade elevation).